The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

 \subsection{Extending Valiant-Vazirani}

-One of the properties of the class \NP\ is that the number of witnesses might vary from zero to exponentially many.
-How hard is it to distinguish between ``no'' instances and ``yes'' instances that have a unique witness?
-One might think that such a problem is easier than solving \NP.
-In a celebrated result, Valiant and Vazirani \cite{valiant1985ned} showed that access to an oracle which can decide between ``no'' and ``unique yes'' instances is enough to solve the $\NP$-complete problem $\sat$, with high probability, using randomized reductions \footnote{A promise problem $\textsc{A}$ is reducible to $\textsc{B}$ by a randomized reduction, if there exists a probabilistic polynomial Turing Machine (TM) $M$ and a polynomial $p$ s.t.: \begin{itemize} \item completeness: $x\in \textsc{A}_{yes} \Rightarrow Pr_r(M(x,r) \in \textsc{B}_{yes})\geq 1/p(|x|)$ \item perfect soundness: $x\in \textsc{A}_{no} \Rightarrow \forall r \ M(x,r) \in \textsc{B}_{no}$ \end{itemize} where $r$ are the random bits of the TM $M$.
-We denote this by $A \preceq_R B$. }.
+One of the properties of the class \NP\ is that the number of witnesses may vary from zero to exponentially many.
+How difficult is it to distinguish between ``no'' instances and ``yes'' instances that have a unique witness?
+Though one might think that such a problem is easier than solving \NP, the celebrated result of Valiant and Vazirani~\cite{VV85} proved that it is \emph{not} much easier.
+Their main result can be stated as follows: \begin{theorem}[\cite{VV85}] There exists a $\UNP$ promise problem that is $\NPH$ under randomized reductions. \end{theorem} In the above, $\UNP$ is the class containing all promise problems for which a ``yes'' instance has a unique accepting witness --- see Definition~\ref{def:unp}, the promise problem that is shown to exist is given in Definition~\ref{def:tnpp}, and randomized reductions are introduced formally in Definition~\ref{def:randomized_reduction}.

-The classes $\MA$, \QCMA\ \cite{aharonov2002qns} and \QMA\ \cite{kitaev2002caq} are probabilistic and quantum analogues of \NP.
-Informally, we say a problem is in $\MA$ if for every ``yes'' instance there is a witness which makes the verifier to accept with high probability (e.g. in the range (2/3, 1)), while for ``no'' instances he only accepts with a small probability (e.g. in (0, 1/3)), no matter which witness is given to him.
-The class $\QCMA$ is defined in a similar manner, but now the verifier can use a quantum computer to decide whether to accept or not.
-In $\QMA$, in turn, not only does the verifier use a quantum computer to check the proof, but also the proof itself is a quantum state composed of a polynomial (in the input size) number of qubits.
+The classes $\MA$, \QCMA\ and \QMA\ are probabilistic and quantum analogues of \NP.
+Informally, we say a problem is in $\MA$ if for every ``yes'' instance there is a witness that the polynomial verifier accepts with high probability (e.g., in the range $(\frac{2}{3}, 1)$), while for ``no'' instances she only accepts with a small probability (e.g., in (0, 1/3)), no matter which witness is given to her.
+The class $\QCMA$ is similarly defined, but now the verifier can use a quantum computer to decide whether or not to accept the witness.
+In $\QMA$, not only does the verifier use a quantum computer to verify the proof, but also the proof itself is a quantum state comprising a polynomial (in the input size) number of qubits.
+The formal definitions are in Section~\ref{sec:preliminary_definitions}.

+We define $\UMA$ and $\UQCMA$ as the restrictions of $\MA$ and $\QCMA$, respectively, to instances with a unique accepting witness.
+Roughly speaking, in a ``yes'' instance of a problem in $\UMA$ or $\UQCMA$, \textit{one} proof convinces the verifier with probability larger than $\frac{2}{3}$, while any other witness will cause the verifier to \emph{reject} with a probability of at least $\frac{2}{3}$.
+In a ``no'' instance, the verifier will reject all witnesses with a probability of at least $\frac{2}{3}$.
+We similarly define the class \UQMA\, the unique variant of $\QMA$: the conditions for a ``no'' instance are the same as in $\QMA$, but for a ``yes'' instance, we demand that a state $\ket{\psi}$ exists and that it is accepted with a probability of at least $\frac{2}{3}$, while all states $\ket{\varphi}$ orthogonal to $\ket{\psi}$ are rejected with a probability of at least $\frac{2}{3}$.